MMus in Performance Audition Requirements by Instrument Type

 Solo Piano

-Applicants must prepare a minimum of 20 minutes of piano solo music including the following:
+Applicants must prepare a minimum of 20 minutes of solo piano repertoire, including:

-• a complete classical sonata or a sonata-form movement from a large-scale sonata (Haydn, Mozart, Beethoven or Schubert)
+• A complete Classical sonata or a sonata-form movement from a large-scale sonata by Haydn, Mozart, Beethoven, or Schubert

-• one major work from the 19th century (including Rachmaninoff)
+• One major work from the 19th century (may include Rachmaninoff)

-• one other contrasting work or etude demonstrating a high degree of technical proficiency.
+• One additional contrasting work or étude demonstrating a high level of technical proficiency.

 Collaborative Piano

-Candidates are required to bring their own soloists to the audition or they may contact Prof. Torin Chiles tchiles@uwo.ca for assistance in securing soloists from Western.
+Candidates are required to bring their own soloists to the audition, or they may contact Dr. Sophie Roland sroland2@uwo.ca for assistance in securing soloists from Western.

 Clarinet